emmanuj/events-push-sample/README.md

 Reproducing the issue
 ---------------------

-0. Add at `grailsEvents.js:149` (in the _events-push_ plugin) to log message routed to the browser
+0. Add at `grailsEvents.js:149` (in the _events-push_ plugin)

 		console.log('Handling message:' + response.request.headers.topics);

+   to log message routed to the browser

-1. Open the web browser and its javascript console
+1. Run the app

-2. Run the app and visit http://localhost:8080/event-sample/eventTesting/
+2. Open the web browser, its javascript console and visit http://localhost:8080/event-sample/eventTesting/

    The view `eventTesting/index.gsp` binds the _bagsUpdated_ topic: